ethan-young/seccyd-wj-subtests/manuscript/README.md

 approach.
 The first is to re-examine established patterns with a new lens.
-For example, both deficit- and adaptation-based perspectives assume that adversity should reduce performance on standard assessments of cognitive ability (Ellis et al., 2020; Frankenhuis, Young, et al., 2020; Hackman et al., 2010; McLaughlin et al., 2019; Ursache & Noble, 2016).
-Yet, these tests are often comprised of many different subtests, and may show unique patterns that diverge from widely used composite scores.
+For example, both deficit- and adaptation-based perspectives assume that adversity should reduce performance on standard assessments of cognitive ability (Ellis et al., 2022; Frankenhuis, Young, et al., 2020; Hackman et al., 2010; McLaughlin et al., 2019; Ursache & Noble, 2016).
+Yet, these tests are often comprised of many different subtests, and individual tests may show unique patterns that diverge from widely used composite scores.
 The second is to feed theory with useful description.
 One reason why we know little about broad sets of abilities is that adaptive logic is yet to be developed for some abilities.
 However, the lack of such logic this does not imply the presence or absence of a functional link.
 A complementary approach is to explore, describe, and follow up associations between adversity and abilities to aid theory development.
-Therefore, we return to the map of cognitive abilities that might be shaped by adversity and ask “what territory needs exploration and which areas may need re-mapping?”
+Therefore, we return to the map of cognitive abilities that might be shaped by adversity and ask “what territory needs exploration and which areas may need re-mapping?”.

 To carefully examine and interpret data in a principled exploration, it is helpful to develop inferential criteria.
-For example, rather than using adaptive-logic to predict which abilities are enhanced or reduced, we can ask what criteria are needed for evaluating and interpreting different data patterns?
-In addition, research typically focuses on reduced versus enhanced test performance, but some abilities might remain ‘intact’ (unaffected) by exposure to adversity (Frankenhuis, Young, et al., 2020).
-We know little about the intact abilities of people exposed to adversity.
+For example, rather than using adaptive logic to predict which abilities are enhanced or reduced, we can ask what criteria are needed for evaluating and interpreting different data patterns.
+In addition, research typically focuses on reduced versus enhanced test performance, but performance on some tests might remain intact (unaffected) by exposure to adversity (Frankenhuis, Young, et al., 2020).
+We know little about the intact performance of people exposed to adversity.
 We also know little about the drivers of reduced performance on broad and generic measures of ability and achievement.
-For example, deficit approaches have collapsed many abilities into composites and find that adversity exposure reduces performance (Fraley et al., 2013; Raby et al., 2015).
-However, one possibility is that a smaller set of specific abilities are driving effects.
+For example, deficit approaches have collapsed many abilities into composites and find that adversity exposure is associated with reduced performance (Fraley et al., 2013; Raby et al., 2015).
+However, one possibility is that a smaller set of specific performance measures are driving effects.
 In total, there is still much to learn about how adversity shapes cognitive abilities.
 Principled exploration can complement confirmatory research in drawing this map, especially in the early stages of a new field.

 # The Current Study